polymage-labs/mlirx/mlir/docs/HighPerfCodeGen.md

 Such polyhedral attributes could be used to encode powerful information and we'll see an example of this later.

-For the purpose of this tutorial, we create an -hopt pass that is able to expand out hop.matmul into the naive 3-d loop nest shown further above.
+For the purpose of this tutorial, we create an -hopt pass that is able to expand out hop.matmul into the naive 3-d loop nest we showed further above.
 Let's just execute this with MLIR without any optimization to see where we are starting our journey from.

 ```shell
 # This is where we start.
 No optimizations performed in MLIR besides canonicalization.